asid61/Anand_FRC/README.md

 ## What is a “brownout”/ why is my robot stuttering?
 [See WPIlib’s article here.](https://wpilib.screenstepslive.com/s/currentCS/m/cs_hardware/l/289498-roborio-brownout-and-understanding-current-draw)

-## How do I compensate for dropping/changing battery voltage?
+## How do I compensate for dropping or changing battery voltage?
 Using voltage compensation is helpful to keep your motor controller output consistent throughout a match.
 [See CTRE's documentation here.](https://phoenix-documentation.readthedocs.io/en/latest/ch13_MC.html?#voltage-compensation)

 In the subsystem constructor, call